Water Resources

 Collaboration with local community

 The Tsuruga Research and Production Center of our group participates in the ”Tsuruga City Water Environment Improvement Roundtable,” which consists of local government officials, academics, residents, companies, and NGOs that have come together for the purpose of groundwater management.
-The report provides information on measures to achieve the reduction targets promised to the local government and citizens, as well as the results of activities and future plans.
+At that community, we report on methods to achieve the water withdrawal reduction targets promised to the government and citizens, as well as the results of our activities and plans for the future.

 Identifying opportunities